Camplin Street, New Cross

 Stroll - past more handsome Victorian housing stock - just nine minutes to New Cross Gate Station.
 There are also plenty of day and night bus routes within a short walk of the house to Elephant & Castle and beyond, or to Peckham, Deptford, Greenwich, Brockley and Lewisham.

-Local eateries and drinkeries of note include The Rosemary (Hungarian, organic, delicious) and The Rose Inn (good pizzas and roasts here).
-And Smokey Jerkey is a local gem.
+Local eateries and drinkeries of note include The Corner cafe and The Old Library bar, The Rosemary (Hungarian, organic, delicious) and The Rose Inn (good pizzas and roasts here).
+And Smokey Jerk is a local gem.

-Nip down to neighbouring SE15 for others - including Peckham Bazaar, Kudu, Ganapati (who also deliver to New Cross - you need to know this!), Artusi, Peckham Levels, Miss Tapas, Taco Queen and Mr Bao.
+Nip down to neighbouring SE15 for others - including Peckham Bazaar, Kudu, Ganapati (who also deliver to New Cross - you need to know this!), Artusi, Peckham Levels, Miss Tapas and Mr Bao.

-New Cross is home to Goldsmiths University and a cool contemporary art gallery, and your local parks include Telegraph Hill (Upper and Lower, with Saturday Farmers’ Market, or pop in a bus down to Brockley Market) and Fordham Parks.
+New Cross is home to Goldsmiths University and a cool contemporary art gallery (Goldsmiths CCA), and your local parks include Telegraph Hill (Upper and Lower, with Saturday Farmers’ Market, or pop in a bus down to Brockley Market) and Fordham Parks.
 Eckington Gardens is a small local one with playground.

 Grab your fresh loaves from Blackbird Bakery by QRP station, or at Ayres on nearby Nunhead Lane.
 While you’re in Nunhead, FC Soper wet fish shop is great.
 El Vermut and Mother Superior are superior bottle-shops too.